Jianf-Wang/NP-SemiSeg/README.md

 Acknowledgement
 -----

-The released codes contain codes from [U2PL](https://github.com/Haochen-Wang409/U2PL#readme) and [AugSeg](https://github.com/ZhenZHAO/AugSeg).
+The released codes contain the contents from [U2PL](https://github.com/Haochen-Wang409/U2PL#readme) and [AugSeg](https://github.com/ZhenZHAO/AugSeg).
 We thank for their contributions.